 Do you wish for better fuel efficiency?
 Well, this may surprise you, but fuel economy isn’t always down to your car.
 How you drive can also have a big impact on how far your tank will get you.
 Fuel prices have been fluctuating more than ever recently, so finding simple ways that you can reduce your fuel consumption has never been more relevant, wouldn’t you agree?
 We’ve put together a list of ten simple tips that will help you to save money on filling up your tank, allowing you to have some free cash to spend elsewhere.

-Here’s our top fuel saving tips to help you get as many miles to the gallon as possible:
+Here are our top fuel-saving tips to help you get as many miles to the gallon as possible:

-Rather than making several short trips, which although you may think is less fuel, it’s actually more, so consider making one round trip.
+Rather than making several short trips, which although you may think is less fuel, it’s actually more, so considers making one round trip.
 When you can, try and plan your routes before travelling anywhere as once the engine is warm, it will be most efficient, whereas several cold starts will increase your fuel consumption.
-Also try and avoid any unnecessary braking and acceleration.
+Also, try and avoid any unnecessary braking and acceleration.

-It’s a good idea to make sure that your tyres are inflated to the correct pressure, which you can find in your vehicles manual.
-If your tyres are under-inflated this will cause a drag and can drastically reduce your fuel economy.
+It’s a good idea to make sure that your tyres are inflated to the correct pressure, which you can find in your vehicle’s manual.
+If your tyres are under-inflated this will cause drag and can drastically reduce your fuel economy.

 Where possible, try and lighten the load on your vehicle, by taking any unnecessary items from your boot and take off your roof rack.
 An unused roof rack adds wind resistance, which will increase your vehicle’s drag and therefore cause your engine to work harder.
 So when you’re not using it, take it off as this can affect your fuel consumption.